llllllllll/phorth/README.rst

 single data stack to be managed by the interpreter.
 I can also take advantage of all of CPython instructions that work on the stack.
 This means that ``nip`` can be defined in terms of CPython instructions as ``ROT_TWO``, ``POP_TOP``.
-Some words can even be implemented as single CPython instructions, for ``POP_TOP``!
+Some words can even be implemented as single CPython instructions, for example:
+``drop`` is just ``POP_TOP``!

-Because I am not using CPython's control stack, this is implemented as a list stored as a local variable of the stack.
+Because I am not using CPython's control stack, this is implemented as a list stored as a local variable of the frame.
 The local is accessed through two functions ``push_return_addr`` and ``pop_return_addr`` which may only be called from a ``phorth`` context.
 These function inspect the calling stack frame and manipulate the values as needed.